m5lk3n/clcnt/README.md

 ## to do

-- makefile
+- Makefile

 ## open

-- edb as pointer?
+- improve router